 Finding the best road bike saddle is perhaps one of the important ways of unlocking greater comfort on the bike.

-This presents a number of problems, though, because finding the right saddle is one of the most personal choices due to everyone’s anatomy and riding style being different.
+This presents several problems, though, because finding the right saddle is one of the most personal choices due to everyone’s differing anatomy and riding style.

 In reality, the best way is to test every option yourself until you find nirvana, but it's more realistic for us to test those options for you.
 That’s precisely what we’ve done.